 Basic Financial Essentials

 I’m going to share my Basic Financial Essentials workbook (for free) with my email subscribers through the end of October.
 You can join my email list here so that you’ll receive it when my October newsletter goes out.
+Update: this file is no longer available free, but you can find it in my shop!

 The core of the workbook is the “Annual Cash Flow” sheet, which allows you to move from estimated to actual income and expenses throughout the year.
 This sheet is where you’ll list all of your income and spending for each month.